kevlened/ZK/README.md

 What is it?
 ---
-ZK (which stands for _Zillion Keys_) started off as a simple idea by PigBacon, which was mostly based around the management of Minecraft clients.
-It was a private implementation written in PHP, and for some reason was highly sought after.
+ZK (which stands for _Zillion Keys_ (seriously, it does!)) started off as a simple idea by PigBacon, which was mostly based around the management of Minecraft clients.
+It was a private implementation written in PHP, and for some reason was highly sought after (only God may know why).

 Now it's a Python based management system which uses Flask as the front end for management, Twisted as the back end for communication, and sqlite for data storage.
-This all rolls into one lovely bundle of joy for programmers and administrators a-like.
+This rolls into one simplistic application and key management system for app developers and admins a-like.

 It is developed by _Chris_ and _Huey_.
+It's licensed under the MIT License.

 What do I need to run it?
 ---
++ Some __POSIX compliant__ operating system.
+(I test on Debian Wheezy)
+	+ You could probably muck around to get it working on Windows, shouldn't be particularly hard.
+	+ Windows isn't supported mainly because of the daemon system.
+I won't take any butchered commits so Windows works either, sorry.
 + Python 2.7.3 (This is what I test with, 2.6.x should work, 3.x probably won't)
 + [Twisted Python](http://twistedmatrix.com)
 + [Flask](http://flask.pocoo.org)